OrganicClick/react-portfolio-react-challenge/README.md

 WHEN I view the footer
 THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)

+## Usage
+In order to access my React portfolio, simply go to the Netlify deployment of the application, located here: https://organicclickreactportfolio.netlify.app/

+This link is also at the ## Netlify URL section of this README

 ## Screenshot
 ![Screenshot](src/assets/Module-20-Assignment-Screenshot.png)